rgoddat/AngularUnity/README.md

 Add `<script src="../../assets/Unity/UnityLoader.js"></script>
 <script src="../../assets/Unity/TemplateData/UnityProgress.js"></script>`
 to your index.html inside the `<head></head>`
 Add the Build folder of your Unity WebGL build inside the assets folder (or wherever you want).
+The library `assets` folder mmight not been added in the project's assets on build.
+If it happens just copy the `projects/unity-angular/src/assets` folder inside the project and merge it with your assets.

 In your layout file add the following line : `<lib-unity-angular appLocation="path/to/unity/build/.json" appWidth="desiredWidth" appHeight="desiredHeight"></lib-unity-angular>`